OrderLab/OKLib/README.md

 [INFO] ------------------------------------------------------------------------
 ```

-### 2. Clone the Target System (~2min)
+### 3. Get the target system (~2 min)

-Clone a copy of the target system you want to infer rules from.
+Clone the Git repository for the target system you want to infer rules from.
+We
-We take [Zookeeper](https://github.com/apache/zookeeper) as an example:
+use [Zookeeper](https://github.com/apache/zookeeper) as an example:

 ```bash
 git clone git@github.com:apache/zookeeper.git
 cd zookeeper && pwd
 ```

-Last command would print zookeeper root directory path (e.g. `/home/chang/zookeeper`), save the printed path to zookeeper to input at the next step.
+Record the full path to the ZooKeeper repository (e.g. `/home/chang/zookeeper`),
+which will be used as input in the next step.

-No need to compile it at this stage as the tool would re-compile it everytime it switches versions of the target system.
+No need to compile ZooKeeper at this stage.
+Oathkeeper will re-compile the

-### 3. Input Meta-info
+target system during the experiment.

+### 4. Customize configurations to analyze target system

-#### 3.1 Target system config
+#### 4.1 Target system config
 > :checkered_flag: For Artifact Evaluation: you don't need to go through steps in this subsection as we already prepared related recipes under `conf/samples/`, you only need to modify the file `conf/samples/zk-3.6.1.properties` and change `system_dir_path` to be the absolute path to your target system.
 For example, if zookeeper is cloned to `/home/chang/zookeeper/`, you should set the config to be `system_dir_path=/home/chang/zookeeper/`.

-If there is no existing config for your target system, you should create a config.
+A configuration is needed to specify the basic information about the target system.

 ```bash
 vim conf/samples/zk-3.6.1.properties
 ```

-a sample config file looks like:
+A sample config file looks like:
 ```ini
 #Required (user-specific):
 system_dir_path=/home/chang/zookeeper/